corda/corda/docs/source/transaction-data-types.rst

 information (such as name) using the ``Party`` class.
 An ``AuthenticatedObject`` contains a list of the public keys for signatures present on the transaction, as well as list of parties for those public keys (where known).

+.. note:: These types are provisional and are likely to change in future, for example to add additional information to
+          ``Party``.

 Date Support
 ------------